sophiehlee/Assignment--KMeans-Clustering-and-PCA-on-ALS-Datasets/README.md

 ## Description:

-This was a short assignment which was part of the curriculum for a course in Predictive Analytics.
+This was a short assignment which was part of the curriculum for the Predictive Analytics course.
 It demonstrates how to group data using unsupervised learning techniques such as K-Means clustering and reduce dimensionality of datasets using Principal Component Analysis.

 ## Dataset